Need some ideas for Shark Week to plan for awesome summer speech therapy activities?

 Goals to target:

-- Articulation: initial /f/, initial /l/, final ch and sh
+- Articulation: initial /f/, initial /l/, final ch, and sh

 - sequencing